lohedges/latuxit/README.md

 Released under the [GPL](http://www.gnu.org/copyleft/gpl.html).

 ## About
-`latuxit` is a a command-line Linux clone of the excellent Mac OS X program [LaTeXiT](http://pierre.chachatelier.fr/latexit).
+`latuxit` is a a command-line Linux clone of the excellent macOS program [LaTeXiT](http://pierre.chachatelier.fr/latexit).
 It provides a simple means of creating cropped [LaTeX](https://www.latex-project.org) typeset equations in both PDF and PostScript format.